 Accessibility in the UNC System

-232,872 students were enrolled in the UNC System in 2017 (“UNC Fall Enrollment Reports” by UNC General Administration).
-Data from 2012 showed that 11.1% of undergraduate students in the United States had a disability (“Fast Facts: Students with Disabilities” by Institute of Education Sciences, National Center for Education Statistics), so about 25,849 students in the UNC System have a disability.
+189,890 undergraduate students were enrolled in the UNC System in 2017 (“UNC Fall Enrollment Reports” by UNC General Administration).
+Data from 2016 showed that 19.4% of undergraduate students in the United States had a disability (“Fast Facts: Students with Disabilities” by Institute of Education Sciences, National Center for Education Statistics), so about 36,838 undergraduate students in the UNC System have a disability.

 Based on the number of students with disabilities, you can see that a significant portion of the student population is affected if classrooms and instructional materials are not reachable and usable for students with disabilities.
 Often, faculty and staff at universities unintentionally design classrooms and instructional materials that are inaccessible, or not usable, for students with disabilities.